-Steller’s Jays: Learn How to Attract These Clever Black and Blue Birds
+Steller’s Jays: Clever Black and Blue Birds

-What Do Steller’s Jays Look Like?
+What Does a Steller’s Jay Look Like?

 To attract Steller’s jays to your own feeder, offer peanuts, black oil sunflower seeds, suet or fruit.
 Pine and oak trees are alluring cover and provide additional food and nesting sites.